elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

    the operation ``b[i] = a[i] op b[i], for i=0,...,length-1``, can be
    performed in an arbitrary order (for example, using a minimum spanning tree).

-.. cpp:function:: void mpi::OpFree( mpi::Op& op )
+.. cpp:function:: void mpi::Free( mpi::Op& op )

    Free the specified MPI reduction operator.

 .. rubric:: Communicator manipulation

-.. cpp:function:: int mpi::CommRank( mpi::Comm comm )
+.. cpp:function:: int mpi::Rank( mpi::Comm comm )

    Return our rank in the specified communicator.

-.. cpp:function:: int mpi::CommSize( mpi::Comm comm )
+.. cpp:function:: int mpi::Size( mpi::Comm comm )

    Return the number of processes in the specified communicator.

-.. cpp:function:: void mpi::CommCreate( mpi::Comm parentComm, mpi::Group subsetGroup, mpi::Comm& subsetComm )
+.. cpp:function:: void mpi::Create( mpi::Comm parentComm, mpi::Group subsetGroup, mpi::Comm& subsetComm )

    Create a communicator (`subsetComm`) which is a subset of `parentComm` consisting of the processes specified by `subsetGroup`.

-.. cpp:function:: void mpi::CommDup( mpi::Comm original, mpi::Comm& duplicate )
+.. cpp:function:: void mpi::Dup( mpi::Comm original, mpi::Comm& duplicate )

    Create a copy of a communicator.

-.. cpp:function:: void mpi::CommSplit( mpi::Comm comm, int color, int key, mpi::Comm& newComm )
+.. cpp:function:: void mpi::Split( mpi::Comm comm, int color, int key, mpi::Comm& newComm )

    Split the communicator `comm` into different subcommunicators, where each process specifies the `color` (unique integer) of the subcommunicator it will reside in, as well as its `key` (rank) for the new subcommunicator.

-.. cpp:function:: void mpi::CommFree( mpi::Comm& comm )
+.. cpp:function:: void mpi::Free( mpi::Comm& comm )

    Free the specified communicator.

-.. cpp:function:: bool mpi::CongruentComms( mpi::Comm comm1, mpi::Comm comm2 )
+.. cpp:function:: bool mpi::Congruent( mpi::Comm comm1, mpi::Comm comm2 )

    Return true if the two communicators consist of the same set of processes (in the same order).